sahan-nirodha/World-Clock/README.md

-This is a world clock in this world clock can show the all over the countries time zones in the world.  and it can show these countries actual time.
+This world clock can show the all over the countries time zones in the world.  and it can show these countries actual time.

       Sample Screen Shots Of This World Clock.